 - The competition doesn’t translate their contact forms

-- You run a nonprofit organization that spans the globe and you want to collect donations and organize events using your forms
+- You run a nonprofit organization that spans the globe and you want to register people for events, collect donations and find volunteers using your forms

 - Geographic data found in Google Analytics shows you have a global audience